shruthits1/aws-prep/doubt-clarifications.md

 **Note** DataSync must be used to trasfer data to S3 and not for ongoing replication.
 You can use File storage for ongoing data transfers
 **Note** OAI - origin access identity is a special user on CloudFront.
 To prevent users from accessing files directly, add S3 bucket permissions to allow access to only the OAI from cloudfront

+**Note**
-**Note** NFS is unix/linux based files.
-POSIX is unix standard, SMB is for windows files
+- NFS is unix/linux based files.
+- POSIX is unix standard,
+- SMB is for windows files.
+- Lustre is POSIX compliant.
+- ONTAP is netapp filesystem that supports windows, linux and mac and SMB.
+- ZFS supports windows linuz and mac clients

 #### **IAM Roles vs IAM Policies**
 IAM **roles** and **policies** are closely related but serve different purposes.
 Let’s break it down: